-Charter trip duties, including, but not limited to, driving to and from field trips, over-night trips, student athletic or extracurricular events, shall be selected one-by-one by the bus drivers on a seniority basis.
+Charter trip duties, including, but not limited to, driving to and from field trips, over-night trips, student athletic or extracurricular events, shall be selected one by one by the bus drivers on a rotating basis beginning with the most senior bus driver first.
+Once a bus driver has been offered an opportunity for a charter trip, the next driver on the seniority list will be offered that trip or the next trip, as the case may be, and so on through the seniority list.
+Once a driver rejects an offer for a charter trip, that driver goes to the bottom of the list for purposes of being offered another charter trip for the school year.
+Charter trips may only be assigned if they do not conflict with a bus driver's regular assigned schedule or other regular job duties in the school district unless otherwise determined by the Administration based on the best interests of the District.
 The hours worked while performing charter duties, including waiting time, shall be considered compensable.
 It is expressly acknowledged by the Parties to this Agreement that prior to August 1, 2007, the District utilized the services of a third party transportation provider to perform some charter trips.
 The Administration shall have the right to continue to utilize the services of a third party outside transportation company whenever it determines that the District lacks the necessary equipment or available staff for the aforementioned chartered events.